enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 #### Add to Cart (Out of Stock Variant)
 {:.no_toc}

 In a new incognito window (or private browsing session, etc.), a user should verify that they are not cookied by a user-identifying cookie.
-The user should visit a product detail view, intentionally attempt to add an out-of-stock variant selection to their cart, verify that they have been alerted that the item is out-of-stock, and then leave the site before taking any other action.
+The user should visit a product detail view, intentionally attempt to add an out-of-stock variant selection to their cart, verify that they have been alerted that the item is not in stock, and then leave the site before taking any other action.
 An admin should verify that a Product Out-of-Stock event has been recorded.

 #### Add to Cart Subscription (If Present)
 {:.no_toc}